apache/tvm/relax_spec.md

             [BindingBlock([MatchShape(tmp, e, s.dims)])],
             tmp
         )
-    else if s is a Tuple:
+    «else if s is a Tuple:
         # type checking should ensure that e is always a tuple and the lengths match
         shapes = s.fields
         tmp = fresh_var()